Time-Optimal Model Predictive Control for Linear Systems with Multiplicative Uncertainties: Time-Optimal Robust MPC

 with $\MM_{\Delta} = \langle 0;\,\mathcal{E}(\Delta_S)\rangle$ being the zonotopic representation of $\Mdelta$, and where $\Delta_K=\Delta_A + \Delta_B |K|$.
 From \eqref{eq:intxM} and~\eqref{eq:AK} one has that $\AK \subseteq \MDK$.
 Moreover, as a consequence of \eqref{eq:IjMapprox} one gets $\AK^{j}\Mdelta \subseteq \II(j)$.
 Therefore, from \eqref{eq:Sk_response} and \eqref{eq:Bbox}, it can be concluded that $\SS_k(j) \subseteq \BB_k(j),\,\forall k,j$.
 This means that constraints \eqref{subeq:mpc_state}-\eqref{subeq:mpc_input} are a conservative version of the corresponding constraints in problem \eqref{eq:mpc_tube_exact}.

 \begin{remark} {It is worth stressing that the role of the operator $\TT^j$ is crucial in reducing the conservatism in the outer bounding of the sets $\SS_k(j)$.
 In fact, it can be observed that the interval matrix that bounds $\AK^j \II_\Delta$, obtained by using $j$ consecutive matrix zonotope approximations as in \eqref{eq:Ibox}, is generally much less conservative than that resulting from $j$ consecutive interval matrix products, i.e., $\MDK * \MDK * \ldots * \MDK * \Mdelta$.
-We also highlight that the uncertainty propagation along the prediction horizon depends on the optimization variables $z_k$, $v_k$ through \eqref{eq:Bbox}, which is another key ingredient to reduce conservatism.
-This is similar to what is done in \cite{bujarbaruah2022robust}, although with a different approach to uncertainty propagation.} \end{remark}
+Moreover, the use of interval matrices in~\eqref{eq:mpc_tube_box} allows one to treat the dependence on the optimization variables $\mathbf{z}_k$ and $\mathbf{v}_k$ in an efficient way, as it will be explained in Section~\ref{subsec:implementation}.} \end{remark}